Six/Nine

 Six/Nine is the eighth studio album by the Japanese rock band Buck-Tick.
 It was released in a clear purple case on May 15, 1995, through Victor Entertainment.

 It peaked at number one on the Oricon chart.
 It was certified gold in the same month and sold over 240,760 copies in the first year.
-Issay (Der Zibet) provides vocals for "Itoshi no Rock Star".
-"Rakuen (Inori Koinegai)" caused controversy because some of the lyrics were lifted from the Quran and later the album was re-issued with the offending part removed by November 1995 in a clear case.
-The album was digitally remastered and re-released on September 19, 2002, with a bonus track.
-The album remastered once again and released on September 5, 2007, in a clear red case.
+The album was digitally remastered and re-released on September 19, 2002 with a bonus track.
+The album was remastered once again and released on September 5, 2007.